without Internet Explorer,

 Altars of Madness came out in 1989, fairly early in death metal history.
 Florida death metal started booming around this time and Morbid Angel were the early pace setters.
 This album is fast, angry and brutal for the time.
 This is more fully realised death metal than earlier bands such as Death and Possessed, whose early works is more closely blurred along the thrash/DM style.
 The bass drumming is insanely fast here, Pete Sandoval is a monster behind the kit.
 His blastbeat technique has been copied thousands of times since this.
 Riffs are full speed too, while the solos are like a more technical Slayer style, squealing along at light speed.
 Very impressive from a musical perspective.

-My problem with Morbid Angel is probably the songwriting, I just don't find the songs that interesting.
+My main gripe with Morbid Angel is probably the songwriting, I just don't find the songs that interesting.
 Musical ability is fine but it doesn't make up for not being able to craft inventive songs.
 I also find David Vincent's vocals to be very dull.
-This isn't a death metal roar, more of a gruffer attempt at black metal vocals.
+This isn't a death metal roar, more of a gruffer attempt at thrash metal vocals.
+Malevolent Creation's Brett Hoffman had a similar vocal style but he was infinitely better at it than Dave Vincent.
 Coupled with the childish satanic lyrics, this just doesn't do it for me.
-His bass playing is virtually non-existant too, washed out under the frantic drums.
+His bass playing is buried in the mix too, washed out under the frantic drums.

 So, the actual songs.
 "Immortal Rites" sets the standard with some fast tremolo riffs and the aforementioned insane drumming.
 Everything is fine until the bloody vocals kick in.
 Same goes for every track.
 I'm not saying I hate this at all, just the inadequacies of the frontman bring it down.
 Tracks 2 and 3 blur by at warp speed, nice but nothing remarkable.
 "Maze of Torment" picks things up a little.
 It's still the same style as the rest, but the song just happens to be more memorable.
 Another track whizzes by.
 "Chapel of Ghouls" is next, my favourite track on here.
 Cool crunchy intro, bad lyrics I choose to ignore and a nice slower part as well as some tastefully executed keyboard backing.
 The most varied track here and definitely the album highlight.